PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 reconciliation, convergence, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
 Commit and push only; do not create or update a pull request.

+## Safety-fallback broadcast reconciliation implementation checkpoint

+The fallback broadcast owner, its exact one-key result, and its positive guard are unchanged.
+The lowerer initializes `_fallback_broadcast_static_shape_stats` with both complete reconciliation keys set to zero.
+A positive broadcast rewrite replaces that default with `_reconcile_static_tensor_shapes(fallback_ir, include_mutation_count=True)` before the unchanged topological sort and logical-layout inference.

+This result plumbing adds no graph scan, fingerprint, copy, rewrite, cleanup, dependency, or unconditional work.
+The broadcast matcher, shared-constant clone path, convergence owner, and all later fallback processing retain their existing behavior.

+Focused safety-fallback/broadcast/convergence validation is `18 passed`.
+The broader sequential fallback-owner, reconciliation, convergence, core, pass-efficiency, architecture, and TensorFlow import-blocking gate is `451 passed in 27.03s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, audit the following fallback SINet-shuffle plus SE/FC/Gather aggregate.
+Confirm that its existing tensor-count delta covers cleanup-only paths and characterize the guarded reconciliation result without changing the combined predicate.
+Commit and push only; do not create or update a pull request.